Insights

 If possible, review your channel performance holistically.
 At this stage, it’s important to measure attribution to view how individual channels impact one another.
 Attribution means determining approximately at what touchpoint users took specific actions like conversions or purchases.
 Through data-driven attribution, we know if we have an extra budget, and if so, which channels will perform best with the lowest diminishing returns.
 This helps show how long it takes someone to move down the funnel from an unknown or aware stage to an action stage.

 Reviewing channel performance enables your marketing team to do deep data cuts that deliver rich insights.
-For example, you can measure how a small change to click-through-rate can correlate to a major improvement in your digital GTM’s revenue estimation.
+For example, you can measure how a small change to click-through-rate can correlate to a major improvement in your revenue.

 Collect Data on Your Customer Voice